 Because System 1 operates in milliseconds, its reactions can override or redirect System 2’s slower reasoning.
-If your listener’s reflexive system determines that you are attacking his or her important beliefs, it will divert thinking away from the rational mechanisms in the brain to emotional ones.
+If your listener’s reflexive system determines that you are attacking an important belief, it will divert thinking away from the rational mechanisms in the brain to emotional ones.
 Simultaneously, the listener’s mind will cherry-pick memories to reinforce the preexisting belief that seems to be under attack.
 In other words, System 1 will engage the “fight or flight” reflexes that protected the evolving homo sapiens in order to protect our modern-day beliefs.

-Let us imagine you are discussing voter fraud with a crotchety old uncle who believes it’s a problem and you say, “There is no evidence of massive voter fraud,” which is unquestionably true.
+Let us imagine you are discussing voter fraud with an irascible neighbor who believes it’s a problem and you say, “There is no evidence of massive voter fraud,” which is unquestionably true.
 His brain will perceive your words as an attack, he will feel a strongly negative emotional reaction, he will then remember and focus on the very real-to-him fake news that supports his belief in voter fraud, and you will have no chance to persuade him of anything.
 Your effort at persuasion has failed.

 As political activists, we wish that we could reason with people and have calm, cool, dispassionate discussions about public policy.
-But instead, we tend to trigger in our listeners a negative emotional response, reminding them of “facts” (which may be falsehoods) that reinforce those negative emotions.
+But instead, we tend to trigger in our listeners a negative emotional response, reminding them of memories that reinforce those negative emotions.
 We are arguing with ghosts from our listeners’ pasts—and losing.

 Clinical psychologist Drew Westen of Emory University used functional magnetic resonance imaging (fMRI) to examine what was going on in the brains of partisans who supported either George W. Bush or John Kerry during the 2004 presidential contest.
 He gave test subjects a series of openly contradictory statements from each candidate.
 Based on confirmation bias, he expected that each partisan would overlook the contradictions of his or her own candidate while indignantly protesting the contradictions of the other guy.
 And just as Westen (and Sir Francis Bacon) would have expected, the test subjects did precisely that.